👆My Path👇

 Sub-contracted independently &

-via recruiter-placement.After graduating from American University, Mike applied his education and experience to develop Phantom Records' website into a rich, multimedia, database-driven site.
+via recruiter-placement.After graduating from American University, Jheri applied his education and experience to develop Phantom Records' website into a rich, multimedia, database-driven site.
 After updating the site to the most modern it can be, his employer, Phantom Records, moved the site into maintenance mode.
-Without a site to apply his talents, Mike negotiated the option to take on contracts that would allow him to remain current and broaden his skill set.
-Between 2013 and now, Mike completed several contracts building sites for the TSA, the Glenmont United Methodist Church, and a start-up government contractor.
+Without a site to apply his talents, Jheri negotiated the option to take on contracts that would allow him to remain current and broaden his skill set.
+Between 2013 and now, Jheri completed several contracts building sites for the TSA, the Glenmont United Methodist Church, and a start-up government contractor.

 2003 - 2011